SuperheroesValley/SuperHeroesWiki/content/preparation/intro.md

 Month 3.
 Passing onsite interviews, waiting for the results, receiving offers, negotiating, signing the papers.

-## The Interview Process (as of 2024)
+## The Interview Process (as of 2025)
 The **selection process** is generally a funnel composed as follows (be aware that some companies have fewer steps, some steps are easier for interns, some steps are in slightly different order, and some steps can be bypassed if you have an internal referral, or you use some “social networking” tricks):
 1. You **search for a job** position on the company website, or in an employment search engine (LinkedIn, Indeed, and so on) or you meet recruiters at Job Fairs or Recruiters contact you, and so on.
     * If a recruiter contacts you don’t convince yourself that you are a strong candidate and put too much hope in that position, also if the recruiter is telling you so, because probably they are just spamming, trying to insert you in the funnel.
-Sometimes happens that you receive mails with errors, something that literally starts like “Hello %name%...”, because they are using a software to send thousands of emails, some of them will respond and get you inserted into the funnel.
+Sometimes happens that you receive mails with errors, something that literally starts like “Hello %name%...”, because they are using a software to send thousands of automatic emails, some of them will respond and get you inserted into the funnel.
 2. You **fill the application in the company website** with your CV and a Cover letter.
 3. Your **application (CV) is parsed by an ATS** (applicant tracking system) that converts your CV into a database record and checks if your profile matches the job description (keywords, years of experience, location, …) and gives you a **score** based on the parameters set by the recruiter into this software.
     * This is done because nowadays it’s extremely easy to send CVs, it often happens that a candidate sends thousands of CVs, therefore a company for a single position receives 10k+ CVs and a human can’t read them all.
 Now companies manage the selection process with a software, they don’t physically print any CV, everything is automated as much as possible and done in front of a screen.